electricimp/Usb/README.md

 ### Include the framework and drivers

-By default USB Driver Framework does not provide any drivers.
+By default USB Drivers Framework does not provide any drivers.
 Therefore, a scope of the required device drivers should be identified and controlled by an application developer.

 **To add USB Driver Framework library to your project, add** `#require "USB.device.lib.nut:0.2.0"` **to the top of your device code.**